An analysis of Chapter 3 of the World Energy Outlook 2004

 The IEA was established in November 1974 in response to this oil crisis as an autonomous inter-governmental entity within the Organization for Economic Cooperation and Development (OECD) to study energy supply and security, and advise the member nations accordingly.
-In general, OPEC is accepted as a political organization with its statements being coloured accordingly.
-What many do not realize is that the IEA is also a political organization and that its reports are highly coloured by the perceived best interest of its members.
-It therefore becomes necessary to try to lift the political veil from the contents of the Energy Outlook 2004.
+In general, OPEC is accepted as a political organization with its statements being colored accordingly.
+What many do not realize is that the IEA is also a political organization and that its reports are highly colored by the perceived best interest of its members.
+It, therefore, becomes necessary to try to lift the political veil from the contents of the Energy Outlook 2004.

 The decline in discovery has been relentless for decades, being also depicted by the IEA in the following Figure 4

 Plotting the discovery trend per decade on a logarithmic scale, Figure 5, allows extrapolation into the future, clearly demonstrating that 300 Gb will not be found during the next 30 years.
 A more plausible estimate is between 150 and 200 Gb.